valeriosouza/post-notification/readme.txt

 = Want to help? =

-If you can translate, help in https://www.transifex.com/projects/p/post-notification-email/ in WP-Translations.

-Known to develop, help in https://github.com/valeriosouza/post-notification-by-email
+Known to develop, help in https://github.com/valeriosouza/post-notification

-Have suggestions for new features? https://github.com/valeriosouza/post-notification-by-email/issues/new
+Have suggestions for new features? https://github.com/valeriosouza/post-notification/issues/new

 Want to keep up with the latest news from this plugin?
 Follow Twitter [@valeriosza](https://twitter.com/valeriosza)